Specialist Psychological Support Campaign

 In February 2020 the Infected Blood Inquiry heard evidence from experts in HIV, psychology, bleeding disorders and hepatitis C, who all confirmed the significant psychological impact of being infected as a result of contaminated blood and blood products.

-Having heard the expert evidence in February 2020, inquiry chair Sir Brian Langstaff publicly highlighted the importance of psychological support and said he “expected” that “proper support” would be in place by the time he writes his final report, which will probably be in early 2022.
+Having heard the expert evidence in February 2020, inquiry chair Sir Brian Langstaff publicly highlighted the importance of psychological support and said he “expected” that “proper support” would be in place by the time he writes his final report.

 If you are interested in the issue of psychological support or have a personal experience to share please contact our public inquiry team at [email protected]